Id, Ego, and Superego

 According to the psychodynamic approach, the therapist would resolve these problems by assisting the client in delving back into their childhood and identifying when the problem arose.

-By analyzing defenses, therapy gradually reduces their need – the client can face underlying feelings more directly once the ego is supported by the therapeutic relationship.
+The client can face underlying feelings more directly once the ego is supported by the therapeutic relationship.

 Strengthening the ego